lydell/eslint-plugin-simple-import-sort/README.md

 > If an import ends up in the wrong group – try making the desired group regex match more of the `from` string, or use negative lookahead (`(?!x)`) to exclude things from other groups.

-Imports that don’t match any regex are grouped together last.
+Imports/exports that don’t match any regex are grouped together last.

 Side effect imports have `\u0000` prepended to their `from` string.
 You can match them with `"^\\u0000"`.

 The inner arrays are joined with one newline; the outer arrays are joined with two (creating a blank line).
+There’s _always_ a blank line between imports, re-exports and other exports.

 Every group is sorted internally as mentioned in [Sort order].
 Side effect imports are always placed first in the group and keep their internal order.
 It’s recommended to keep side effect imports in their own group.